Diego-OM/ARMTemplates/README.md

-Create an Azure Resource Manager template
+Create an Azure Resource Manager template to deploy a StorageAccount

 Prerequisites